-In order to demonstrate the advantage of choosing the causal model $A \rightarrow B$ over the anti-causal $B \rightarrow A$, ~\citet{bengio2019meta} compare how fast the two models can adapt to samples from the transfer distribution $\tilde{p}$.
-They quantify the speed of adaptation as the log-likelihood after multiple steps of fine-tuning via (stochastic) gradient ascent, starting with both models trained on a large amount of data from the training distribution.
-They show via simulations that the model corresponding to the underlying causal model adapts faster.
+In order to demonstrate the advantage of choosing the causal model $A \rightarrow B$ over the anti-causal $B \rightarrow A$, ~\citep{bengio2019meta} compare how fast the two models can adapt to samples from the transfer distribution $\tilde{p}$.
+They quantify the speed of adaptation as the log-likelihood after multiple steps of fine-tuning via (stochastic) gradient ascent on the example wise log-likelihood, starting with both models trained on a large amount of data from the training distribution.
+They show via simulations that the model corresponding to the underlying causal structure adapts faster.
 Moreover, the difference between the quality of the predictions made by the causal and anti-causal models as they see more post-intervention examples is more significant when adapting on a small amount of data, of the order of 10 to 30 samples from the transfer distribution.
 Indeed, asymptotically, both models recover from the intervention perfectly and are not distinguishable.
-This is interesting because it shows that generalization from few examples (after a change in distribution) actually contains more signal about the causal structure than generalization from a lot of examples (whereas in machine learning we tend to think that more data is always better). ~\citet{bengio2019meta} make use of this property (the difference in performance between the two models) as a noisy signal to infer the direction of causality, which here is equivalent to choosing how to modularize the joint distribution.
-The connection to meta-learning is that in the inner loop of meta-learning we adapt to changes in the distribution, whereas in the outer loop we slowly converge towards a good model of the causal structure.
-Here the meta-parameters capture the belief about the causal graph structure and the default (unperturbed) conditional dependencies, while the parameters are those which capture the effect of the intervention.
+This is interesting because it shows that generalization from few examples (after a change in distribution) actually contains more signal about the causal structure than generalization from a lot of examples (whereas in machine learning we tend to think that more data is always better). ~\citep{bengio2019meta} make use of this property (the difference in performance between the two models) as a noisy signal to infer the direction of causality, which here is equivalent to choosing how to modularize the joint distribution.
+The connection to meta-learning is that in the inner loop of meta-learning we adapt to changes in the distribution, whereas in the outer loop we slowly converge towards a good model of the causal structure (which describes what is shared across environments and interventions).
+Here the meta-parameters capture the belief about the causal graph structure and the default (unperturbed) conditional dependencies, while the inner loop parameters are those which capture the change in the graph due to the intervention.